 - 1 teaspoon ground cinnamon

-- In a large bowl, beat the first five ingredients until blended.
-In another bowl, whisk flour, baking soda, cream of tartar, ginger and cinnamon; gradually beat into molasses mixture.
+- In a large bowl, beat first five ingredients until blended.
+In another bowl, whisk together flour, baking soda, cream of tartar and spices; beat into molasses mixture.
 Divide dough into four portions.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate 1 hour or until firm enough to roll.

 - Preheat oven to 375°.
 On a well-floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with a floured 4-in. gingerbread man cookie cutter.
 Place 1 in. apart on greased baking sheets.
 Using a plastic straw, make two holes at the neckline, about 1/2 in. apart.

-- Bake 10-12 minutes or until edges are lightly browned.
-Use straw to reopen holes in cookies.
-Remove to wire racks to cool completely.
+- Bake until edges are lightly browned, 10-12 minutes.
+If necessary, reopen holes with straw.
+Remove cookies to wire racks; cool completely.

-- If desired, decorate with frosting.
-Let dry completely.
-Thread ribbon or string through holes.
+- If desired, decorate cookies with frosting; let dry completely.
+Decorate or string with ribbon.
 Yield: about 4 dozen.

 Originally published as Decorative Ginger Cookies in Taste of Home December/January 2007, p9